 - Avoid walking in heavy brush and tall weeds, especially where chigger activity is known.

 How can Dr. Killigan’s help?

 Can one ever be too safe?
 Though chiggers don’t commonly live in well manicured lawns, it’s important to do all that we can to protect our families, including our pets.
-Purchase the Insect Buster, fill it with food-grade diatomaceous earth or another non-toxic insect powder, and disperse this around the perimeter of your yard, paying special attention to areas that may offer ideal conditions for chiggers to live in, such as any overgrown areas, those that provide shade and moisture, and where you may have tall grasses, weeds, or briars.
+Purchase the Insect Buster, fill it with Dust to Dust Non-Toxic Insect Powder, or another non-toxic insect powder such as diatomaceous earth, and disperse this around the perimeter of your yard, paying special attention to areas that may offer ideal conditions for chiggers to live in, such as any overgrown areas, those that provide shade and moisture, and where you may have tall grasses, weeds, or briars.
 Reapply after heavy rains.

 Dust to Dust is one of the best non-toxic insect powders for ridding your yard (and your home) of unwelcome visitors.
 It is proven to have kill times of up to 50% faster that diatomaceous earth.
 Dust to Dust employs silica to break down the delicate wax layer that covers chiggers' exoskeletons.
 This wax coating is critical for these bugs as it helps prevent the loss of water from their bodies through the exoskeleton.
 The breakdown of this layer caused by silica ultimately leads to the chiggers' death through dehydration.